-- " Designated lane or lanes for bicycles (and other active transportation devices with comparable speeds, such as electric scooters) separated from vehicular traffic and the sidewalk by a vertical element (e.g., flexible posts, planters, parked vehicles, curbs, etc.) The more robust the buffer's vertical and horizontal separation, the more comfortable the separated bike lane is for bicyclists - " City policy is to provide separated bicycle lanes instead of standard bicycle lanes unless infeasible.
-(General Plan) - " Variations: Can be one-way, on each side of the street, or two-way, on one side of the street. - " Stress level: Low, even on roadways with high vehicle speeds and volumes - " Caltrans classification: Class IV - " Examples in Alameda: Shore Line Drive, Fernside Drive, Clement Avenue
+- " Designated lane or lanes for bicycles (and other active transportation devices with comparable speeds, such as electric scooters) separated from vehicular traffic and the sidewalk by a vertical element (e.g., flexible posts, planters, parked vehicles, curbs, etc.) - " The more robust the buffer's vertical and horizontal separation, the more comfortable the separated bike lane is for bicyclists - Variations: Can be one-way, on each side of the street, or two-way, on one side of the street. - " Stress level: Low, even on roadways with high vehicle speeds and volumes - " Caltrans classification: Class IV - Examples in Alameda: Shore Line Drive, Fernside Drive, Clement Avenue